ChainSafe/forest-explorer/README.md

 Update the configuration in [`wrangler.toml`](./wrangler.toml):

 1. Set `account_id` to your CloudFlare account ID.
-2. Set the routes field to match your custom domain, or comment it out — by default, the Worker will be deployed to:
+2. Set the routes field to match your custom domain, or comment it out.
+By default, the worker will be deployed to:
    `<YOUR_WORKER_NAME>.<YOUR_SUBDOMAIN>.workers.dev`.

 ### Rate limiter